 Stop judging, and try to have more understanding.
 Try to think if doing it offers you something valuable.
 Be more empathetic, and notice how it is changing the way you see yourself at the same time.
 It is truly game changing.

 Snoozing you way through life

 Yep, guilty as charged.
 Type-A procrastinator, but still working on it.
 Procrastination is a habit of self-sabotaging.
 It is all about undermining your capability of getting a task done or being too afraid to face the difficulty and hiding behind your “laziness”.

 Being a people’s pleaser is all about saying “yes” to everything just to satisfy the other person.
 But, do you know what this actually makes you?
 A liar.
 You are not only lying to the other person by saying yes without meaning it, but you are also lying to yourself by trying to convince her that what others want should be prioritized over your needs.

 Be honest to the other person, whoever that is, and say what you truly believe.
 Start receiving pleasure by satisfying your “wants” rather than other peoples’ and notice your life changing radically.

 Looking for external validation is a common practice for many of us.
 We seek for it because we lack self love and respect and other people see it, and translate it to weakness.
 So if you want a happier life, start looking deeper in yourself and find what’s really the best for you.
 Stop giving a shit about other people and find yourself, the true one, and what she really needs.
 Now that’s a way to live.

 Thank you so much for taking the time to read it.
-Do not hesitate to email me at firstname.lastname@example.org for anything you may need or questions you might have.
+Do not hesitate to email me at firstname.lastname@example.org or shoot me a DM over on INSTAGRAM! for anything you may need or questions you might have.
 Let’s be here for each other.